bcbi/PredictMD.jl/README.md

 ## Citing

 If you use PredictMD in research, please cite the software using the following DOI: <a href="https://zenodo.org/badge/latestdoi/109460252"> <img src="https://zenodo.org/badge/109460252.svg"/></a>

+## Related Repositories

+- [bcbi/PredictMDFull.jl](https://github.com/bcbi/PredictMDFull.jl) - Install PredictMD and all of its Julia dependencies
+- [bcbi/PredictMDExtra.jl](https://github.com/bcbi/PredictMDExtra.jl) - Install all of the Julia dependencies of PredictMD (but does not install PredictMD)
+- [bcbi/predictmd-conda-recipes](https://github.com/bcbi/predictmd-conda-recipes) - Conda recipes for building the binary dependencies that are required for plotting in PredictMD

 ## Contributing